EducationHow long does CBD take to work, and how long does it stay in your system?

 In 2021, a study that mimicked the human digestive tract demonstrated the bio-accessibility of cannabidiol is increased in the presence of fatty foods and bile salts.
 By analysing how hemp-based CBD interacted with fed and fasted states, researchers found that a pre-fed stomach improved the absorption rate of CBD and that high fat foods in particular benefited the micellization of CBD significantly, in comparison to starved stomachs.

-This led researchers to conclude that to boost the efficacy and speed of CBD’s absorption, it should be taken alongside foods with high fat contents.
+This led researchers to conclude that to boost the efficacy and speed of CBD’s absorption, it should be taken alongside foods with high fat content.

-Lastly, dosage plays a part in how long CBD stays in the body.
+Dosage also plays a part in how long CBD stays in the body.
 Just like any kind of substance or medication, the more CBD you take, the longer it takes to be flushed out of the system.
 Frequency of administration, metabolism, and tolerance all need to be considered when deciding what dose of cannabidiol should be taken.
-But generally, your prescribing doctor will take all of this into consideration when deciding on your treatment plan.
+Your prescribing specialist will take all of this into consideration when deciding on your treatment plan.

-Although research has shown that CBD products containing the legal limit of 0.2% THC don’t tend to produce positive drug test results, there are other reasons people may want to flush their system of CBD.
-This could include starting a new type of medication, wanting to take a tolerance break, or in preparation for an upcoming surgery.
+Although research has shown that CBD products containing the legal limit of 0.2% THC don’t tend to produce positive drug test results, there are many reasons people may want to flush their system of CBD.
+This could include starting a new type of medication, wanting to take a tolerance break, or preparing for an upcoming surgery.

 It is important to seek medical advice before starting any new treatments.
 The patient advisors at Releaf are available to provide expert advice and support.
 Alternatively, click here to book a consultation with one of our specialist doctors.